ergawy/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 > § 19.4
 > ------
->  A variable that appears as an index-name in a FORALL or DO CONCURRENT construct, or ... is a construct entity.
-A variable that has LOCAL or LOCAL_INIT locality in a DO CONCURRENT construct is a construct entity.
+>  A variable that appears as an index-name in a FORALL or DO CONCURRENT
+>  construct, or ... is a construct entity.
+A variable that has LOCAL or
+>  LOCAL_INIT locality in a DO CONCURRENT construct is a construct entity.
 > ...
-> The name of a variable that appears as an index-name in a DO CONCURRENT construct, FORALL statement, or FORALL construct has a scope of the statement or construct.
-A variable that has LOCAL or LOCAL_INIT locality in a DO CONCURRENT construct has the scope of that construct.
+> The name of a variable that appears as an index-name in a DO CONCURRENT
+> construct, FORALL statement, or FORALL construct has a scope of the statement
+> or construct.
+A variable that has LOCAL or LOCAL_INIT locality in a DO
+> CONCURRENT construct has the scope of that construct.

 From the above quotes, it seems there is an equivalence between the IV of a `do concurrent` loop and a variable with a `LOCAL` locality specifier (equivalent to OpenMP's `private` clause).
 Which means that we should probably localize/privatize a `do concurernt` loop's IV even if it is not perfectly nested in the nest we are parallelizing.
-For now, however, we **do not** that as pointed out previously.
+For now, however, we **do not** do that as pointed out previously.
 In the near future, we propose a middle-ground solution (see the Next steps section for more details).

 ## Next steps

 ### Delayed privatization

-So far, we emit the privatization logic for IVs inline in the paralle/target region.
-This is enough for out purposes right now since we don't localize/privatize any sophisticated types of variables yet.
-Once we have need for more advanced localization thought `do concurrent`'s locality specified (see below), delayed privatization will enable us to have a much cleaner IR.
+So far, we emit the privatization logic for IVs inline in the parallel/target region.
+This is enough for our purposes right now since we don't localize/privatize any sophisticated types of variables yet.
+Once we have need for more advanced localization through `do concurrent`'s locality specifiers (see below), delayed privatization will enable us to have a much cleaner IR.
 Once delayed privatization's implementation upstream is supported for the required constructs by the pass, we will move to it rather than inlined/early privatization.

 ### Locality specifiers for `do concurrent`

-Locality specified will enable the user to control the data environment of the loop nest in a more fine-grained way.
-Implementing these specified on the `FIR` dialect level is needed in order to support this in the `DoConcurrentConversionPass`.
+Locality specifiers will enable the user to control the data environment of the loop nest in a more fine-grained way.
+Implementing these specifiers on the `FIR` dialect level is needed in order to support this in the `DoConcurrentConversionPass`.

 Such specified will also unlock a potential solution to the non-perfectly-nested loops' IVs issue described above.
 In particular, for a non-perfectly nested loop, one middle-ground proposal/solution would be to:
 * Emit the loop's IV as shared/mapped just like we do currently.
 * Emit a warning that the IV of the loop is emitted as shared/mapped.
 * Given support for `LOCAL`, we can recommend the user to explicitly localize/privatize the loop's IV if they choose to.

 ### More advanced detection of loop nests

 As pointed out earlier, any intervening code between the headers of 2 nested `do concurrent` loops prevents us currently from detecting this as a loop nest.
 In some cases this is overly conservative.
 Therefore, a more flexible detection logic of loop nests needs to be implemented.

 ### Data-dependence analysis

 Right now, we map loop nests without analysing whether such mapping is safe to do or not.
 We probalby need to at least warn the use of unsafe loop nests due to loop-carried dependencies.